Last Updated on November 23, 2023 by Prakash Kolli

 The following coffee stock we discuss is McDonald’s (MCD).
 The company is well-known for its burgers and nuggets, but it is a major player in coffee.
 The Golden Arches reportedly sells more than one billion cups of coffee annually.
 Additionally, the company owns McCafé, a chain of coffee houses with more than 1,300 retail locations globally.

 Besides McCafé, the company sells coffee in its 40,000+ McDonald’s stores worldwide.
-According to Interbrand, the McDonald’s brand is the ninth most valuable brand globally.
-The combination of McCafé and McDonald’s stores means the company is a significant coffee stock.
+According to Interbrand, McDonald’s is the ninth most valuable brand globally.
+The combination of McCafé and McDonald’s stores makes the company a significant coffee stock.

-Total revenue was around $23,183 million in 2022 and $25,014 in the last twelve months.
-Systemwide sales were $116 billion in 2022.
+Total revenue was around $25,494 million in 2023 and $25,938 million in the last twelve months.
+Systemwide sales were $129.5 billion in 2023.
 Approximately 60% of revenue is from franchise royalty fees and lease payments.
 McDonald’s owns 55% of the real estate and 80% of the buildings in its franchise system.

 McDonald’s is known as a Dividend Aristocrat and Dividend Champion.
-The company has raised the dividend for 48 consecutive years.
-The forward dividend rate is $6.68 per share, and the dividend yield is 2.37%.
-This yield is above the 5-year average dividend yield of 2.26%.
-The dividend growth rate has been 8.128% in the past 5-years and 7.0% in the past decade.
+The company has raised the dividend for 49 consecutive years.
+The forward dividend rate is $7.08 per share, and the dividend yield is 2.45%.
+This yield is above the 5-year average dividend yield of 2.31%.
+The dividend growth rate has been roughly 7.5%% in the past 5 years and a decade.

 The dividend is safe, too, with a payout ratio of approximately 56%.
-Free cash flow was $7,195 million and more than covers the dividend requirement of $4,436 million.
+Free cash flow was $7,255 million, more than covers the dividend requirement of $4,533 million.
 These values give a dividend-to-FCF ratio of ~62%.
 McDonald’s has a BBB+ / Baa1 lower-medium investment-grade credit rating.

-McDonald’s is trading at a forward P/E ratio of ~23.9X, within its average range in the past 10-years.
+McDonald’s is trading at a forward P/E ratio of ~24.5X, within its average range in the past 5- and 10-years.

 J. M. Smucker

-We now switch focus to a company known for its jams and jellies, J. M. Smucker (SJM).
-The 100+ year-old company still sells jams and jellies but has transformed itself into a seller of pet food and snacks, and coffee through a series of acquisitions and divestments.
-The remainder of total revenue is from peanut butter, fruit spreads, and frozen hand-held foods.
+We now focus on a company known for its jams and jellies, J. M. Smucker (SJM).
+The 100+ year-old company still sells jams and jellies but has transformed into a pet food seller (36% of revenue) and coffee (33% of revenue) through acquisitions and divestments.
+The remainder of the total revenue is from peanut butter (10%), fruit spreads (5%), and frozen hand-held foods (5%).

 Major coffee brands include Folgers, Café Bustelo, Dunkin’ Donuts, and 1850.
 Smuckers also owns Jif, Smucker’s, Crisco, Smucker’s Uncrustables, Meow Mix, Kibbles ‘n Bits, 9Lives, Nature’s Recipe, Milk-Bone, Pup-Peroni, Rachael Ray Nutrish, Natural Balance, Robin Hood, and Five Roses.

 Smucker is another dividend growth stock on this list of coffee stocks.
-The company has raised its dividend for 26 years, making it a Dividend Champion.
-The forward dividend rate is $4.24 per share, and the computed dividend yield is 3.74%.
-The dividend growth rate has been 5.61% in the past 5-years and 7.23% in the past decade.
+The company has raised its dividend for 28 years, making it a Dividend Champion.
+The forward dividend rate is $4.32 per share, and the dividend yield is 4.04%.
+The dividend growth rate has been 4.35% in the past 5-years and 5.78% in the past decade.

-The dividend is safe, too, with a payout ratio of nearly 45%.
-Free cash flow was about $912 million and more than covers the annual dividend payment of $430 million.
-These values give a dividend-to-FCF ratio of ~47%.
+The dividend is safe, too, with a payout ratio of around 43%.
+Free cash flow was about $643 million and more than covers the annual dividend payment of $438 million.
+These values give a dividend-to-FCF ratio of ~68%.
 Smucker has a BBB / Baa2 lower-medium investment-grade credit rating.
-Furthermore, Portfolio Insight’s dividend quality grade is an ‘A+.’

 Restaurant Brands International

 The next coffee stock is Restaurant Brands International (QSR).
-The company results from several acquisitions and mergers orchestrated by the private equity firm 3G Capital, which owns 30%.
+The company was formed from several acquisitions and mergers orchestrated by the private equity firm 3G Capital, which owns 30%.
 Today, the company owns Tim Hortons, Burger King, Popeyes Louisiana Kitchen, and Firehouse Subs.
-QSR has 29,000+ locations in 120+ countries.
+QSR has 30,000+ locations in 120 countries.

-QSR has an excellent forward dividend yield of ~3.13%.
-The forward dividend rate is $2.20 per share.
-The dividend has been increased for 11 straight years, making the stock a Dividend Contender.
-The dividend growth rate has been 22.6% in the past 5-years and about 49% in the trailing ten years.
+QSR has an excellent forward dividend yield of ~3.77%.
+The forward dividend rate is $2.32 per share.
+The dividend has been increased for 12 straight years.
+The dividend growth rate has been 7.7% in the past 5-years and 25.5% in the trailing ten years.

 The dividend safety metrics are concerning, though.
-First, the payout ratio is high at about 69%.
-However, FCF was about $1,222 million and covers the dividend payment of $984 million, with a dividend-to-FCF ratio of ~80%, but the percentage is more than our target value.
+First, the payout ratio is high at about 70%.
+The FCF was about $1,203 million and more than covers the dividend payment of $990 million, with a dividend-to-FCF ratio of ~82%.

-QSR is trading at a forward P/E ratio of ~21.9X, within its average range in the past 10-years.
+QSR is trading at a forward P/E ratio of ~18.5X, within its average range in the past 10 years.

 Kraft Heinz